AndriBaal/rogue_like/README.md

 ## TODO

-- [x] Apply random offset to damage number
-- [x] Make seed input field
 - [ ] Name
-- [ ] Show nearby not visited rooms greyed out
+- [x] Show nearby not visited rooms greyed out
-- [ ] Remove ui_effects
+- [x] Remove ui_effects
-- [ ] Tutorial
+- [ ] Tutorial (maybe add tutorial text in starting room)
+- [ ] Create reusable sign or letter for everything, when player near -> text pop up
-- [ ] Spawn boss room on edge of dungeon (furthest away edge)
+- [x] Spawn boss room on edge of dungeon (furthest away edge)
-- [ ] Show Mana cost, damage and cooldown of skills in description and when selecting spells
+- [x] Show Mana cost, damage and cooldown of skills in description and when selecting spells
-- [ ] Show skill name / description in Inventory
+- [x] Show skill name / description in Inventory
-- [x] Add Level Up Text
-- [x] Remove projectiles on room enter
-- [x] Add torches in corridors
-- [x] Level Up effect
-- [x] Redo inventory
-- [x] Border around inventory
-- [x] Close inventory button
 - [ ] Balance:
 	- [ ] Enemy xp reward, coins, speed, attack, and range
 	- [ ] Ability cost, cooldowns and description -> Primary should be free and abailitites should use mana